yaggow/Team-7/Phase1.md

 ###User Story 1 – P1/D1

-As a user, I will like to have full access to the groups I submit to follow.
+As a user, I would like to have full access to the groups I submit to follow.

 ###User Story 2 – P1/D1

-As a user, I will like to post a message only to a certain group.
+As a user, I would like to post a message only to a certain group.

 ###User Story 3 – P1/D1

-As user, I will like to reply to the messages that I have information to share or add.
+As user, I would like to colaborate to groups that I have information to share or add.

 ###User Story 4 - P1/D1